Webs and canonical bases in degree two

 Let $L_n(\lambda)$ denote the irreducible polynomial representation of ${\rm GL}_n$ indexed by the weakly decreasing sequence $\lambda \in \mathbb{N}^n$.
 Its character is the Schur polynomial $s_\lambda(x_1,\dots,x_n)$ and its dimension is the cardinality of the set ${\rm SSYT}(\lambda,[n])$ of semistandard Young tableaux whose shape is~$\lambda$ and whose entries are drawn from $[n]:= \{1,\dots,n\}$.
 One is interested in constructing bases of $L_n(\lambda)$ with good symmetry and positivity properties and with basis elements indexed by ${\rm SSYT}(\lambda,[n])$ in a natural way, see \cite{Kamnitzer} for a recent survey.
 Lusztig and Kashiwara introduced the {\sl dual canonical basis} (henceforth the ``canonical'' basis) as one solution to this problem.
 An ongoing aim of combinatorial representation theory is to make this basis more explicit.

 Let $\omega_k$ denote the $k$th fundamental weight for ${\rm GL}_n$.
 In the special case that $\lambda = d \omega_k$ for a positive integer~$d$, one can study the representation $L_n(\lambda)$ and its canonical basis via the technology of ${\rm SL}_k$ {\sl web diagrams}.
 These are planar diagrams drawn in an $n$-gon and subject to a ``$k$-valency condition.''
+The number of boundary edges of such a diagram is always a multiple of~$k$.
 Such a web $W$ determines a {\sl web invariant}

-with $d$ determined by the fact that~$W$ has $dk$ many boundary edges.
-Web invariants span the representation~$L_n(d\omega_k)$.
+when $W$ has $dk$ many boundary edges.
+Web invariants are known to span the representation~$L_n(d\omega_k)$.
 They are not linearly independent, but all linear relations between them are a consequence of known diagrammatical relations, the {\sl skein relations}~\cite{CKM}.
-We gave an alternative proof of this fact in \cite{FLL} using plabic graphs.
+A second proof of this fact using Postnikov's {\sl plabic graphs} appeared in \cite{FLL}.

 The special case of the representations $L_n(d\omega_k)$ is of some interest because of the following connection with the Grassmannian ${\rm Gr}(k,n)$ of $k$-subspaces in $\mathbb{C}^n$.
 Let $\mathbb{C}[{\rm Gr}(k,n)]$ denote the homogeneous coordinate ring of ${\rm Gr}(k,n)$ in the Pl\"ucker embedding and let $\mathbb{C}[{\rm Gr}(k,n)]_{(d)}$ denote the subspace spanned by degree~$d$ monomials in Pl\"ucker coordinates.
 The action of ${\rm GL}_n$ on $\mathbb{C}^n$ induces an action on the Grassmannian coordinate ring and one has